laibulous/laibulous/README.md

 ➔ Comfortable with C/C++, Java, Python, JS, React, MERN stack

-➔ Learning by building — from web apps to automation tools
+➔ Learning by building, from web apps to automation tools

 ➔ Also into tech writing & explaining complex concepts in beginner-friendly terms